Never Stop (Brand New Heavies song)

 "Never Stop" is a song by the English band the Brand New Heavies, included on the 1991 re-release of their eponymous debut studio album.
 A remixed version by David Morales featuring vocals by N'Dea Davenport was released as the third single from the album on 23 September 1991 by FFRR.
+The accompanying music video was directed by Douglas Gayeton and received heavy rotation on MTV.

 The song's drum beat was sampled in George Michael's 1992 hit single, "Too Funky".

-Music video

-The song's music video, directed by Douglas Gayeton, saw heavy rotation on MTV.